Wave: Differential wave equations

-Here $P(x,t)$ is some extra compression force that is being applied to the gas near $x$ by some external process, such as a loudspeaker or piston right next to $p$.
+Here $P(x,t)$ is some extra compression force that is being applied to the gas near $x$ by some external process, such as a loudspeaker or piston right next to it.

 This same differential equation describes the behavior of mechanical vibrations and electromagnetic fields in a homogeneous isotropic non-conducting solid.
 Note that this equation differs from that of heat flow only in that the left-hand side is $\partial^2 F/\partial t^2$, the second derivative of $F$ with respect to time, rather than the first derivative $\partial F/\partial t$.
 Yet this small change makes a huge difference on the set of solutions $F$.
 This differential equation is called "the" wave equation in mathematics, even though it describes only one very special kind of waves.